20 Ways to Use Cold Pressed Virgin Coconut Oil

 • Fry Fresh Banana Chips

-• Make Coconut Avocado Ice Cream (Keto-Friendly)
+• Prepare Coconut Fudge or Coconut Avocado Ice Cream (Keto-Friendly)

 • Add it to Thai Curry